 Therefore, majority companies support the broadcast way.

 Proposal 4.2: There is benefit to broadcast slice related cell reselection info in SIB and it is recommended for normative work.
+FFS whether to contain slice related cell reselection info in RRCRelease message.

 And companies’ comments for complexity are quite similar as solution 3.